AtanasovAtanas/interactive-content/EN/04-Data-Types/01-What-Is-Data-Type.md

 Data type is set when you assign a value to a variable.

-Any variable can be assigned values of all types and later on you can re-assigned the value:
+If you have assigned a value to a variable you can later update it with a **new value** that can be of **another data type**.

+Here you can see an example:

 ```python live
 current = 11